 Undergraduate and graduate college credit is available for the Aim4Excellence" modules from the following institutions for an additional fee.
 Scholarships and financial aid may be available to help you cover the costs of taking Aim4Excellence for college credit.

 The NLU Aim4Excellence courses are each five quarter hours and span two quarters (24 weeks).
 Participants taking these courses must abide by the following course schedule.
-Note that individual modules must be completed within eight weeks of the date of first log-in according to the Terms and Conditions.
 Because each course spans two terms, transcripts will reflect a grade for work completed at the end of the first quarter (“Part A” – 2 quarter hours) and a grade for work completed at the end of the second quarter (“Part B” – 3 quarter hours):

 ECE311: Administration I | Leadership Strategies and Staff Development (Aim4Excellence Modules 1, 2, and 3)

 ECE312: Administration II | Managing Center Operations and Finances (Aim4Excellence Modules 4, 5, and 6)

 ECE313: Administration III | Implementing and Evaluating the Program (Aim4Excellence Modules 7,8, and 9)